scikit-hep/awkward/docs-src/how-to-restructure-sort.md

 sorted_record
 ```

-This is the only case where `ak.sort` returns a record type instead of an array:
+This is the only case where `ak.sort` returns a record type instead of an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html):

 ```{code-cell} ipython3
 ak.to_list(sorted_record)